 - grew up in a low-income family and are completing or have completed their undergraduate education within the last two academic years, or

 - were impacted by a recent natural disaster or other urgent, unexpected life event in the past year that has impacted their ability to pay for the application fee.

 If any of the above criteria apply, please review and follow the instructions below.
 Applicants approved for fee grants will receive a coupon code to cover the application fee.
 If you have any questions about this process, please contact firstname.lastname@example.org.
 Each applicant may receive up to one (1) application fee grant from the Graduate School no matter how many eligibility categories they qualify for.

-Note: The Graduate School will verify your eligibility in any of the below criteria before providing a coupon code.
+Note: The Graduate School will verify your eligibility in any of the below criteria and may consult with your academic program(s) of interest before providing a coupon code.
 This code must be entered on the payment page prior to the submission of your graduate application, as no application fee refunds are possible.
 Therefore, we encourage you to start the coupon code request process as early as possible, and at least five (5) business days prior to your earliest application deadline.

 1. Recognized pipeline programs:

 Please complete the Fee Grant Verification Form, indicating which program(s) you have participated in to generate a form for your program director to sign confirming your participation.
 An image or PDF of the completed form should be returned to email@example.com for review.
 Successful participants of the following programs who are completing or have completed their undergraduate education in the past two academic years are currently eligible under this category:

 - Big Ten Academic Alliance (formerly CIC) Summer Research Opportunity Program (SROP)

 - NIH Initiative for Maximizing Student Development (IMSD)